PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 15:17:21
+Last updated: 2024-04-02 15:18:44
-Random Quote: None knows the weight of another's burden. - George Herbert
+Random Quote: The most certain sign of wisdom is cheerfulness. - Michel de Montaigne